 Share Your Story

 We are looking to share your stories of community, acceptance, or inclusion with Ontario.
-We are inviting the perspectives of people on the spectrum, parents and families who love someone with ASD, community members who work with and are invested in the lives of people with autism, and educators who work to make their school communities more inclusive places.We will only publish first names and the location where you live.
+We are inviting the perspectives of people on the spectrum, parents and families who love someone on the autism spectrum, community members who work with and are invested in the lives of people with autism, and educators who work to make their school communities more inclusive places.We will only publish first names and the location where you live.

 Don’t be afraid to speak from the heart.